Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Introduction

 then there exists a constant $C_s= C(d,s,p)>0$ such that

-The fractional Gagliardo-Nirenberg-Sobolev inequality \eqref{eq:frac-sobolev-inequality} is trivial for $s=0$, with the convention that $W^{0,p}(\R^d)= L^p(\R^d)$ and the proof for $s=1$ can be found in any classical book on Sobolev, e.g., \cite{Adams,Bre10,Eva10}.
-For $ s\in (0,1)$, the straightforward proof that we present in Theorem \ref{thm:gagliardo-sobolev}, for the convenience of the reader, is apparently due to Haim Brezis \cite[Proposition 15.5]{Ponce16elliptic} from a personal communication.
+The inequality \eqref{eq:frac-sobolev-inequality} is tautological for $s=0$, with the convention $W^{0,p}(\R^d)= L^p(\R^d)$.
+The proof for $s=1$ can be found in classical books, e.g., \cite{Adams,Zi12, Sal02}.
+Historically the inequality \eqref{eq:frac-sobolev-inequality} is named as the Gagliardo-Nirenberg-Sobolev inequality because the case $s=1$ and $1<p<d$ is due to Sobolev \cite{Sob38} whose original proof relies upon the boundedness of the Riesz potential from $L^p(\R^d)$ to $L^{p^*_1}(\R^d)$ whereas, Gagliardo \cite{Gag59} and Nirenberg \cite{Nir59} independently provided the complete picture of inequality \eqref{eq:frac-sobolev-inequality} when $s=1$ including the case $p=1$ much later in a more general context of the well-known \textit{Gagliardo-Nirenberg interpolation inequality}; see \cite{FFMR21} for recent progress on this topic.
+For $ s\in (0,1)$, the direct proof that we present in Theorem \ref{thm:gagliardo-sobolev}, for the convenience of the reader, is apparently due to Haim Brezis and can be found in \cite[Proposition 15.5]{Ponce16elliptic}.
 It is important to highlight that earlier proofs of the inequality \eqref{eq:frac-sobolev-inequality} exist in the literature as well.
-For instance a proof using basic analysis tools is well incorporated in \cite[Section 6]{Hitchhiker} which, originally springs from \cite{SV11}.
-See also \cite{BBM02,MS02} where the fractional inequality is established with a robust constant, i.e., with a constant $C_s$ that stays asymptotically equivalent to $s(1-s) $ as $s\to 1^-$.
-The best constant of the Sobolev inequality, when $s=1$, is exhibited in \cite{Tal76}.
-For the special case $p=2$ and $ s\in (0,1)$, the fractional Sobolev inequality is established with best constant in \cite{CT04}.
+For instance, a proof using basic analysis tools is well incorporated in \cite[Section 6]{Hitchhiker} which originally springs from \cite{SV11}.
+See also \cite{BBM02,MS02} where the fractional inequality is established with a robust constant, i.e., with a constant $C_s$ that stays asymptotically equivalent to $(1-s)^{1/p}$ as $s\to 1^-$.
+The best constant of the inequality \eqref{eq:frac-sobolev-inequality}, when $s=1$, is exhibited in the case $p>1$ in \cite{Tal76} and in the case $p=1$ in \cite[Section 6]{FF60}; see also \cite[Theorem 2.7.4]{Zi12} or \cite{Sal02} for more detailed proofs.
+The best constant of the fractional Gagliardo-Nirenberg-Sobolev inequality in the special case $p=2$ and $ s\in (0,1)$ is established in \cite{CT04}.
+Related Sobolev type inequalities with best constants such as log-Sobolev inequality, Hardy-Sobolev inequality or Gagliardo-Nirenberg inequality are referenced in \cite{FS08,HT22}.